Total Effort |

 The areas of the paddocks differ considerably, so a better way to compare weeding effort (and to some extent weed prevalence) between paddocks is to express the effort as hours per hectare.

-On this basis, Weetangera paddock retains the top spot, Eastern jumps to second spot followed by Southern, and Kama Link. |
+On this basis, Weetangera paddock retains the top spots, Eastern jumps to second and the others remain in the same order apart from Hawker moving ahead of Central. |

 |